-There were many little cool shop stalls and eateries you can find in here and not that much a of a walk from Cafe du Monde.
-We also found was a quaint little oyster bar with a shucker who was a character in his own right.
+There were many little cool shop stalls and eateries you can find here and not that much of a walk from Cafe du Monde.
+We also found it was a quaint little oyster bar with a shucker who was a character in his own right.
 He found out that one person in our party who shall remain nameless, Cerisse, had never had a raw oyster before!
 I couldn’t believe it when I heard the news either so we had to give her a go!
-Unfortunately our shucker’s pep talk beforehand wasn’t enough as she spat it out.
+Unfortunately, our shucker’s pep talk beforehand wasn’t enough as she spat it out.
 I guess when living so far away from the ocean seafood isn’t your thing *insert sad emoji*.

 Speaking of oysters you can have them raw or broiled down in these parts.
 We’ve been plate after plate of raw oysters it was time to switch it up.
 The very first broiled oyster I ever ate was in the south at Dragos.

-I can remember it now fresh off a 12 hour drive from North Carolina and rolling on right into Dragos for a dozen broiled oysters.
+I can remember it now fresh off a 12-hour drive from North Carolina and rolling on right into Dragos for a dozen broiled oysters.
 The smell of the butter funneling into my nostrils, the feel of the shell’s burnt edges when I picked up the first one, steam emanating off of them coming straight out of the broiler.
 Nostalgia was hitting and I must have some immediately.

 Another place we went to for oysters, you can see the theme here now, was Superior Seafood and Oyster Bar.
 This is where it gets good because on weeknights they have happy hour on oysters for $0.50.
 Yes, 50 cent oysters!
 My group is a hungry bunch so we put in an order for 12 dozen oysters.
 You should’ve seen the eyes on our waiter, they were big but not as big as our appetites!

 The head cheese was buttery soft and could be used as a spread on the chips that accompanied them.
-It tasted different the Asian style head cheese, more collagenous, I have had in the past but with the Cajun mustard as a dip on the side it was the bees knees, let’s say my nose cleared up quite well!
-That thick cut bacon sandwich though, now that was a juicy morsel.
+It tasted different the Asian style head cheese, more collagenous, I have had in the past but with the Cajun mustard as a dip on the side it was the bee’s knees, let’s say my nose cleared up quite well!
+That thick-cut bacon sandwich though, now that was a juicy morsel.
 It was dripping with fat when I picked it up for my first bite, which was pork heaven by the way.
 The cucumbers on top of it caused a taste that was very refreshing to combat the heavyset flavor of the pork.
 I approve of this joint and now long for a place like this at home.

 Once we got our fill of gluttony, and trust me we did, we wanted to get away from the main city for a bit so we visited Algiers Point.
 To get there you have to take a ferry, near the Harrahs casino, for $2 each way but you need to have exact change!
 We’ve been on the go ever since we touched down so sitting on a ferry and slowing things down was much needed for everyone.

-The ride itself was no more than ten minutes but the difference it made in atmosphere once you go to the other side was astounding.
+The ride itself was no more than ten minutes but the difference it made in the atmosphere once you go to the other side was astounding.
 Serene, peaceful, quiet.
-People were out running, walking their dogs and soaking in some January sunshine.
+People were out running, walking their dogs, and soaking in some January sunshine.
 I looked back across the river only to see more hustle and bustle.
 If you want to get away from all that gluttony take the ferry, it’ll bring you to a different world.

 If a ferry isn’t your style then perhaps hitch a ride on their streetcar system.
-With multiple lines originating from downtown you can take it to visit many parts of the city.
+With multiple lines originating from downtown, you can take it to visit many parts of the city.

-You can use it to catch festivals, dine in new restaurants or just catch a drag show, because why not?
+You can use it to catch festivals, dine in new restaurants, or just catch a drag show, because why not?